JuliusB/subscribers-manager/readme.md

 ## Tiny subscribers manager with Laravel API, Vuejs ecosystem and TypeScript

-Quick giude to run it locally:
+Quick guide to run it locally:

 After cloning this repository, got to root directory and run following commands: